kgbhat/nsx-t-design-guide-3.0/5:Security/Chapter-5-Security.md

 define Security policies to all of these different scenarios using different security controls.

   **1- NSX Managed Workloads with standard VLAN based networking.**

     -   NSX Distributed Firewall can be used to protect NSX managed VM\'s, Containers & Physical Server workloads.

   **2- NSX Managed Workloads with NSX Overlay for networking:**

     -   NSX Distributed Firewall can be used to protect NSX managed VM\'s, Containers & Physical Server workloads.

   **3- Non-NSX Managed workloads on traditional VLAN based network.**

     -   NSX Gateway Firewall can provide the Inter VLAN routing and Firewalling.
 The Service Interface on NSX Gateway is used as a gateway & firewall for all non-NSX managed VLAN workloads.

   **4- NSX managed Overlay workload bridged to Non-NSX managed VLAN.**

     -   This is the bridge scenario where an Overlay network is extended at Laye-2 into a VLAN network using NSX Bridge.
 In this case, NSX managed Overlay workloads can use DFW/D-IDS, and Bridge Firewall can secure traffic at the boundary between VLAN and overlay network.

-![Diagram, timeline Description automatically generated](images/Figure5-28.png)
+![Table Description automatically
+    generated](images/Figure5-28.png)
 <p align="center">
 Figure 5‑28: NSX Firewall For all Deployment Scenario*
 </p>